 This cupcake can be found at Be Our Guest Restaurant in the Magic Kingdom for both lunch and dinner.

-There are a couple of reasons these cupcakes are such strange Disney World snacks.
-One is the location.
+There are a couple of reasons these waffles are such strange Disney World snacks.
+One is the location, you can get it at Connection Cafe in Epcot.
 The Orange Bird is iconic to some degree, but really the Sunshine Tree Terrace Mascot has long been overshadowed by the citrus swirl’s pineapple cousin at Aloha Isle.
-Lots of incredible things are being done in the Dole Whip category right now, but none of them are exactly strange.
-What is strange is the seemingly random and more or less abstract interpretation of the Orange Bird found at the Artist’s Palette in Saratoga Springs.

 While different varieties of the kettle corn at Galaxy’s Edge could be considered strange Disney World snacks, the Chocolate Popcorn is special.
 It is even more unique than other kettle corn snacks.
 It also has a more obvious tie in with Star Wars than simply getting the word galactic tossed in front of it for theming.
 That last part doesn’t speak to the strangeness of the snack so much as it helps illustrate why it is a win for Galaxy’s Edge.
 The chocolate Popcorn snack has a saltiness to it, courtesy of red salt from Crait.